valheimPlus/ValheimPlus/CONTRIBUTING.md

 1. Try to find an appropriate existing configuration section before adding a new one.
 Generally, if your configuration changes something related to the player, for example, then add it to the `[Player]` section.
 Look at it from the perspective of a user who's looking for a specific configuration instead of the perspective of someone who's coding and looking for a class.
 1. Add any new configuration Sections (`[Section]`) to the bottom of the .cfg file so that we're less likely to break existing config.
 1. Check out our helpers in the /Utilities/ folder and use them where appropriate
-1. For configuration modifiers that add a modifcation to the base value, always use a percentage configuration and use the `applyModifier()` utility.
+1. For configuration modifiers that add a modification to the base value, always use a percentage configuration and use the `applyModifier()` utility.
 1. For configuration modifier values make sure to add `"modifier": "true"` as entry stat to the vplusconfig.json.

 ## Making a Pull Request